-When it comes to conversions, your goal is a behavior.
+When it comes to principles to improve conversions, your goal is a behavior.
 You can’t force or buy behavior (at least, not without violating some basic principles of marketing), but you sure can influence it.
 In order to be successful in your conversion optimization strategy, you need to be able and willing to get inside the mind of your user and guide them to convert.

 - Escalation.
 Escalation is a simple principle that it’s far easier to convince someone to do something if they are already committed on some level.
 Take the dollar auction game as an example.
 In the dollar auction, a dollar is put to a traditional auction in a group of people; they can bid whatever they want, and the highest bid gets the dollar for that amount.
 The twist?
 The second-highest bidder must pay his/her bid, but doesn’t get the dollar.
 By mid-game, participants are so invested in the game, they’re willing to bid more than a dollar in order to justify or make up for their potential losses.

 You can take advantage of this by asking your users to commit to something small at first—such as a newsletter signup—before moving on to something bigger.
 As an entry-level idea, consider making your conversion an email signup, and then hit your email audience harder with more serious CTA asks.